 I get it.
 You need to pay the rent.
 But it’s also nice to go to sleep at night with your soul still intact.
 There’s a fine line between working with brands in an authentic way that stays true to you and your values.
 Or becoming just another vanilla vlogger that drops their moral compass for the highest bidder.

 So how do you stay true to yourself and your audience whilst juggling the demands of the brand that’s paying you?
+Here are my tips for staying authentic and being true to yourself.

 1. Be Honest